 Dorset and East Dorset are within walking distance of numerous residences.
-Clearly there is a need for a greater diversity of shopping, dining and entertainment to revitalize these village centers.
+Clearly There should be an effort to maintain or increase is a need for a greater diversity of the shopping, dining and entertainment in to revitalize these village centers.